How do I file a complaint against a food outlet?

 What establishments are inspected by the Grant County Health Dept.?

 We inspect all retail food outlets including restaurants, markets, taverns, convenience stores, grocery stores, school cafeterias, food booths, and concession trailers at fairs and festivals, mobile food sales trucks, non-profit meal sites, and bed & breakfasts.
-Basically, anything that serves or handles food that can be or is sold to the public.

 What should I do if I'm interested in buying or building a food outlet?